-The Personal Allowance goes down by £1 for every £2 that your adjusted net income is above £100,000.
-This means the allowance is zero if income is £125,000 or above.
+Your Personal Allowance goes down by £1 for every £2 that your adjusted net income is above £100,000.
+This means your allowance is zero if your income is £125,000 or above.

-You can transfer £1,250 of your Personal Allowance to your spouse or civil partner if:
+You might be able to claim Marriage Allowance, which allows you to transfer £1,250 of your Personal Allowance to your spouse or civil partner if:

 - your annual income is £12,500 or less

 - your partner's income is between £12,500 and £50,000 (or between £12,501 and £43,430 in Scotland)